Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Conclusion

-The model's performance is evaluated on the macroscopic, queue-based Store-and-Forward (SaF) simulation environment built based on Barcelona city.
-The performance evaluation is divided into four parts: network partitioning visualization, LCF performance evaluation, LCF robustness evaluation, and LCF applicability in simulation.
-From the result of the network partitioning, the proposed strategy can efficiently divide the network by considering both the geographical location of each link and the average speed of the network.
-In the evaluation of LCF, the proposed LCF shows the best performance among other models, and we visualize its effectiveness.
-We also test the model in various demand scenarios to demonstrate its robustness and effectiveness.
-Finally, travel time calculation for random paths demonstrates the model's practical applicability and effectiveness.
+The model's performance is evaluated on the macroscopic, queue-based SaF urban traffic simulation paradigm, which was applied in this work for the city center of Barcelona.
+The model performance is assessed in terms of network partitioning visualization, LCF performance evaluation, LCF robustness evaluation, and LCF applicability in simulation.
+Based on the results of the network partitioning, the proposed strategy can efficiently divide the network by considering both the geographical location of each link and the average speed of the network.
+In the evaluation of LCF, the proposed LCF shows the best performance among other tested models, and its effectiveness in accurately estimating link speed from mean network speed is visually demonstrated.
+We also test the model in various demand scenarios to demonstrate its robustness in traffic volume variations.
+Finally, travel time calculation for random paths demonstrates the model's practical applicability and effectiveness in realistic demand-varying scenarios.

 There are several directions in which the current study could be extended to further improve the model performance.
-Firstly, we could explore incorporating more detailed road network information, such as infrastructure characteristics.
-This information will further improve model performance.
+Firstly, we could explore incorporating more detailed road network information, such as more infrastructure characteristics.
+This information could further improve model performance.
 Secondly, it is necessary to test across different urban networks to validate the model's universal applicability.
-Additionally, integrating the proposed LCF method with MFD-based simulators for traffic management optimization represents a promising direction for further research.
-This approach will explore the potential of the LCF method in addressing complex traffic optimization problems, contributing to the development of more efficient and sustainable urban traffic systems.
+Furthermore, integrating the proposed LCF with MFD-based simulators for traffic management optimization represents a promising direction for further research.
+Such an approach may explore the potential of using the LCF in addressing complex traffic optimization problems, contributing to the development of more efficient and sustainable urban traffic systems.